In a Nutshell:

 Juno II black variant's leg ports and an illustration of the foot rollers with a woman wearing jeans sitting on the chair

 This is another good but not great feature implementation.
-Even so, we’d still rate this as being one of the stronger components of our AmaMedic Juno review and better-than-average feature implementation.
+Even so, we’d still rate it as one of the stronger components of our AmaMedic Juno review and a better-than-average feature implementation.

-The calf massage is rendered via airbags, and a combination of airbags and rollers attends to the soles of your feet.
-It’s a good combination that offers a relaxing experience, and if you spend several hours of each day on your feet, you’ll almost certainly love this feature.
+Airbags provide the calf massage, and a combination of airbags and rollers attends to the soles of your feet.
+This combination offers a relaxing experience, and if you spend several hours each day on your feet, you’ll almost certainly love this feature.

 Several High-Value Extras And One Forgettable One

-The Juno II offers a surprising number of extras, but it’s a mixed bag.
+The Juno II offers many extras, but it’s a mixed bag.

 The best “extras” are the Bluetooth speakers and the handy USB port.
 This combination allows you to keep your phone charged, sync it to the speakers, and enjoy your favorite music or catch up on podcasts while getting a massage.
 Excellent.